Spectral Networks: Bridging higher-rank Teichm\"uller theory and BPS states: WKB method and Stokes graphs

-\begin{adjustwidth}{15pt}{15pt} \textit{ {Spectral networks appear in the theory of linear differential equations on Riemann surfaces.
+\abstract{Spectral networks appear in the theory of linear differential equations on Riemann surfaces.
 A special approach to solve these differential equations is the WKB method giving formal solutions.
 Using Borel resummation, these formal solutions can be converted into exact solutions on the complement of a graph -- the spectral network.
-We explore this approach and link it to the abelianization process from the previous chapter.
-We will mainly stick to the case of $\mathrm{SL}_2(\C)$. }} \end{adjustwidth}
+We explore this approach and link it to the abelianization process.
+We will mainly stick to the case of $\mathrm{SL}_2(\C)$.}